For trustworthy, consumer-friendly regulation . . .

 Create PSC ombudsman office to help ratepayers resolve utility billing disputes

 John is a veteran school administrator skilled in tackling and solving public sector problems at the state and local levels.
 Before his education career, John reported and edited for daily and weekly newspapers.
 In both careers, he pursued existing and in-person research to make fact-driven decisions.
 He prizes stakeholder collaboration, especially in strategic planning.
-Before and after retirement, John's community involvements speak to his love of Alabama and his belief that good citizenship requires service to the common good.
+Before and after retirement, John's past and present community activities speak to his love of Alabama and his belief that good citizenship requires service to the common good.

 -